Graduate Academic Policies

 |Step One: Electronic Submission (ETD)|

 In order to submit an ETD, students must turn in a hard copy draft of their thesis for review.
 Once a manuscript has successfully passed the review and has received approval, via the submission checklist signed by the coordinator, students can then begin the ETD submission process.
 First,students will need to convert their documents into a PDF.
 Students will then upload their PDF to the Vireo system here.
 Students will log in and create an account using their cougarnet access.
 After the initial upload, it is a college requirement to select the minimum of 2 years as an embargo or journal hold.
 More information about the embargo is available at the Vireo site when the manuscript is uploaded.
-Consult with your advisor about the 5 year patent hold if you or your advisor would like to keep your document pending publication for a longer period.
+Consult with your advisor if you or your advisor would like to keep your document pending publication for a longer period.

 It is mandatory for graduating doctoral students to complete the Survey of Earned Doctorates (SED) by visiting the SED website.
 Email confirmation sent to the coordinator that the survey has been completed is required for graduation.